tgtakaoka/asmx/README.txt

 table during the second pass, which tells if the symbol was known yet at this point in the first pass.
 Then the assembler can know to use the longer form to avoid a phase error.
-The 6809 assembler syntax uses "<" and ">" to override this decision.
+The 6809 assembler syntax uses "<" (force 8-bits) and ">" (force 16-bits) to override this decision.
+The 6502 assembler can also override this with a ">" before an absolute or absolute-indexed address operand.
+Note that this usage is different from "<" and ">" as a high/low byte of a word value.

 Some assemblers like to output code in binary.
 This might be nice if you're making a video game cartridge ROM, but it's really not